hMRI-group/hMRI-toolbox-docs/docs/tutorials/Contribute.md

 ## Introduction and general guidelines

-Welcome to the hMRI-toolbox!
+Welcome to the hMRI Toolbox!

-The hMRI-toolbox was made publicly available in June 2018.
+The hMRI Toolbox was made publicly available in June 2018.
 Until then, its development was carried out by a limited number of developers among whom good communication and good humour prevented any conflict.
 We hope that this will continue, and so we expect communication, mutual respect and good humour to be values held by all contributors.